 Foie gras is most usually eaten at the beginning of a meal, either with canapés or as a starter.

 Today, we can choose from either duck of goose foie gras.
 The foie gras from geese is the more delicately flavoured of the two varieties.
 With its delicate and subtle flavour it is renowned by many.
 Duck foie gras, with its slightly more robust flavour is the more popular of the two today.

 At Foie Gras Gourmet, we only sell foie gras which has been preserved in glass jars or in tins.
-Glass preserving jars are the traditional way for foie gras to be conserved.
+Tins and glass preserving jars are the traditional way for foie gras to be conserved.
 The livers are cooked at between 105 and 115 degrees Celsius to ensure a perfectly smooth texture.

 Laws and regulations governing the preparation of foie gras and the use of its name are extremely rigid.

 Labels which appear on jars and tins must adhere to strict standards:

 several livers, blended to ensure a smooth flavour